-Moving soon?
+Moving soon and need tips about organization for your kids and their bedrooms?
 You may be in the process of organizing your kids’ cluttered bedrooms and packing stuff up.
 Now’s the time to make a vow that their bedrooms in the new place will remain clutter-free and organized from day one.
 From toys and clothes to school papers and electronics, kids’ rooms easily become messy, seemingly overnight.

 Here are some tips on how to organize your kid’s bedroom once you move into the new house, as well as how you can pack their old room more efficiently.